Feyerabend/cc/ch07/sec7.6/README.md

 This structure became known as a Factory.
 Its purpose is not the code itself, but the separation between *what is requested* and *what is constructed*.

-The same structural need appears again later in different form when languages evolve:
+The same structural need appears again later in different form when languages evolve (Kotlin):

 ```kotlin id="factory-modern"
 sealed interface Shape